RECOMMENDING CANNABIS IN NORTH CAROLINA

-The law applies to clinicians that are state licensed and certified neurologists affiliated with a state-licensed hospital.
-On a case-by-case basis, neurologists may recommend or approve the use of non-psychoactive hemp extracts acquired by a registered caregiver from another jurisdiction for the treatment of patients that have not responded to three or more treatment options overseen by the neurologist.
+As a state-licensed and certified neurologist affiliated with a state-licensed hospital, you may recommend or approve, on a case-by-case basis, the use of non-psychoactive hemp extracts acquired by a registered caregiver from another jurisdiction for the treatment of patients that have not responded to three or more treatment options overseen by the neurologist.
 Under North Carolina law, neurologists meeting these criteria are exempt from all criminal and civil penalties related to recommending the use of cannabis extracts.

-In order to register with the North Carolina Department of Health and Human Services ("DHHS"), the patient's caregiver will need a written statement from the neurologist stating:
+In order to register with the North Carolina Department of Health and Human Services ("DHHS"), the patient's caregiver will need a written statement from you stating:

 - the patient has been examined and is under the neurologist's care,